OUARED-A/NLP4CM/README.md

 Research NLP Projects
 This is a list of open-sourced projects Research NLP for Enhance survey of database cost model domain by Automatic Providing context.
+Project in NLP specialization.
+Bag of words model helps in reading text and predicting the category.

 Contributing